jordyf15/Freecodecamp_Data_Visualization_Projects/Choropleth-Map/README-Choropleth-Map.md

     .style('stroke','white')
     .style('stroke-width',0.1)
     ```
     Here we selectAll the path and than in the data method we use the topojson feature to convert the data to so it can be use by the drawPath or the d3.geoPath().
 After that it will append path for each data with attributes that the d3.geoPath/drawPath gives.
 This will draw the map.
+While assigning each attribute please pay attention to the fips and the id of the datasets since it need to matched to display the choropleth map properly.

 17. Creating the on mouseover and mouseout function for hovering the map
     ```